mitchwagner/mixpy/README.md

 ## Development Plan

-The initial scope of this project does not extend to fully emulating a specific architectural design.
-That is, accurately specifying a pipeline and its fetch/execute cycle, enforcing the distinction between a control unit and an ALU, etc., are not of predominant concern.
-However, future releases may broaden the the scope of the project to accurate representation of such lower-level details.
+MIX is an instruction set architecture; Knuth does not express a canonical microarchitecture for its implementation.
+As such, the scope of this project is restricted to simulation, rather than emulation, insofar as the two remain distinguished.
+That is to say, the specification of an inspectable pipeline and its fetch/execute cycle, the maintenance of a separation between a control unit and an ALU, etc., are not of this project's concern.
+Such low-level details, though intellectually interesting, are immaterial to the consideration of MIX itself.

 In the first iteration of the simulated machine, the act of reading or writing to an external device will be presented as a blocking